kean/CreateAPI/Docs/ConfigOptions.md

 <br/>

-## entities.isAddingDefaultValues
+## entities.defaultValues

 **Type:** Bool<br />
 **Default:** `true`

-If defined, uses the `default` value from the schema for the generated property for booleans
+If set to `trie`, uses the `default` value from the schema for the generated property for booleans

 <br/>